afxdance/onboarding/SetupOnMac.md

 ### Install Homebrew

+(The instructions below were adapted from: https://brew.sh/.)

 Homebrew is a package manager.
 It makes it easier to install the software you need below.
 Install Hombrew as follows:

 ```shell
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-(Taken from the instructions at https://brew.sh/.)

 Say yes to the on-screen prompts.
 Note that when you type your password into the terminal, you won't see any feedback -- just type it and press Enter.

 **If you already have Homebrew installed, run the following to update it:**